0xd5A1/documents/tutorials/make-payments-get-cst.md

 ![](<../.gitbook/assets/image (6).png>)

-Once you claim, your BST balance should be updated correspondingly.
+Once you claim, your CST balance should be updated correspondingly.

 ![](<../.gitbook/assets/image (5).png>)